paazmaya/docling-japanese-books/README.md

 A streamlined document processing tool that uses Docling to extract, process, and store Japanese books and documents for LLM training workflows.
 Built with hardcoded configurations for simplicity and consistency.

+See the amount of emojis used in this documentation?
+Sure, this has initially been vibe-coded during an evening...

 ![Duckling in hakama reading a Japanese book](./logo.png)

 ## Overview